oriPeisah-123IE/NBA--3PT-Revolution/README.md

 ## Tools & Technologies
 * **Python**: Integrated **Pandas**, **Scikit-Learn**, **Matplotlib**, and **Seaborn** for the complete data science pipeline, from cleaning and K-Means clustering to advanced spatial visualizations.
 * **NBA API**: Sourced real-time, high-fidelity shot coordinates and historical player data directly from official NBA servers.
-* **Kaggle**: Leveraged a large-scale historical database for comprehensive long-term trend analysis.
+* **Kaggle**: Leveraged a large-scale historical databases for comprehensive long-term trend analysis.
 * **Google Gemini AI**: Used for code optimization, complex problem-solving, and professional data storytelling.
 * **Google Colab**: Cloud-based development environment used for writing and executing the Python code.
 * **Microsoft Excel**: Utilized for initial data exploration, quick filtering, and raw dataset validation.